NicoPANW/Contrail_Cookbook/docs/index.md

 SG can be looked at via Introspect to drill down into low level details.

-To look about SG for a given VMI, we can check with Introspect the list of SG attached and their UUID as below.
+To look about SG for a given VMI, we can check with introspect the list of SG attached and their UUID as below.

 ![Screenshot](img/ports/Port-SG-intro1.png)